meg-simula/meg-simula.github.io/index.md

 and Deputy Director of the [K. G. Jebsen Centre for Brain Fluid Research](https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/index.html).

-My research spans applied and computational mathematics, scientific computing and computational physiology, targeting dual scientific impact in mathematics and in the life sciences.
+My research spans applied mathematics, scientific computing and computational physiology, targeting frontier research both in computational mathematics and in the neurosciences.
 For publications and bio, see Marie E. Rognes at [Google scholar](https://scholar.google.com/citations?user=BHyQJSAAAAAJ&hl=en) and [ORCID](https://orcid.org/0000-0002-6872-3710).